sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/pulse-survey.md

 ### Where can I see survey results?

 Survey results are included in the weekly update in #announce-people-talent-team.

+### **What is the meaning of an eNPS score**

+[eNPS](https://help.lattice.com/hc/en-us/articles/360059406174) is the score related to answering one question: How likely are you to recommend Sourcegraph as a great place to work

+### **What is the meaning of the teammate sentiment score?**

+[Sentiment](https://help.lattice.com/hc/en-us/articles/360061946793) is the measurement of survey responses and scores across all 8 themes listed at the top of the page.

 ### Who will be able to see my responses?